How to Sign Up for Traffic School: Quick and Easy Steps

 First, pick an approved online course for your state.

-Create an account on the website and enter your personal details.
+Create an account on their website and enter your personal details.

 What’s the process for attending traffic school after getting a speeding ticket?

-After getting a speeding ticket, check if you’re eligible for traffic school.
+After you get a speeding ticket, check if you’re eligible for traffic school.

-If so, let the court know you want to attend.
+If you are, let the court know you want to attend.

 They’ll give you a deadline to complete the course.